Sharks beat Canucks 3-1 after losing Thornton to leg injury

 Hertl opened the scoring with his first goal in 17 games nine minutes into the opening period on a weird sequence.
 Vancouver forward Drew Shore was stripped in his own zone, with the puck eventually finding its way to Mikkel Boedker.
 His initial backhand was stopped by Miller before Hertl popped home the rebound for his ninth of the season.

-The Sharks' forward then made it 2-0 just under two minutes later when Marc-Edouard Vlasic's point shot hit Canucks defenseman Alexander Edler in front and bounced right to Hertl, who buried his second past a helpless Miller.
+The Sharks' forward then made it 2-0 just under two minutes later when Marc-Edouard Vlasic's point shot hit Canucks defenseman Alexander Edler in front and bounced right to Hertl, who buried his second.

 Jones, who came in just 1-5-0 over his last six decisions with an .856 save-percentage, wasn't overly busy, but had the shutout bid broken with 3:53 left when Baertschi's weak shot leaked under his arm for his 18th.